ShotaroTsuji/teia/README.md

 The CLI program has two subcommands: `homology` and `persistence`.

+## How to build

+First, if you not have Rust environment, you get it from [https://rustup.rs/](https://rustup.rs/) and install it.
+Then you clone this repository with `git clone https://github.com/ShotaroTsuji/teia` and build it with `cargo build --release`.

 ### Subcommands

 - `homology` : computes the generators of the homology groups of the given complex.